kesjayaweera/SmartGate_S210/src/web-app/README.md

 - If you are using macOS or Windows, please install Docker Desktop.
 Follow the [Docker Desktop for Mac and Windows](https://www.docker.com/products/docker-desktop)
 - Access to a terminal (Linux/macOS) or a terminal emulator like Git Bash (Windows).
 -  Git installed.
 You can download it from [Git Install Guides](https://github.com/git-guides/install-git)
+-  Internet Access is required to download the Python and Postgres images from Docker Hub.

 ## Steps